-The hand out can cause and interruption in your presentation, which will only affect your potential to do a great job.
+The hand out can lead to interruptions in your presentation, which will only affect your potential to do a great job.

 Testimonial can be effective if you use them correctly.
 We all want to know we are not the first to use the product or service.
 The client wants to make sure their decision lines up with other people’s buying decisions.

-With so many ways to begin a presentation one of the most effective can be a quote.
+With so many ways to begin a presentation one of the most effective can be to use a quote.
 If you are selling to small group, using a quote from a past buyer, with permission of course, can give the buyer a reason to listen more intently.

 In a larger group this can also work.
 I have found it is best to use a quote from someone who everyone can resonate with.

 It should be for each person to consider.
-The question can be apart of the goal you’re hoping to achieve in the body of your presentation.
+The question can be part of the goal you’re hoping to achieve at the end of the presentation.

-Now you have their attention.
+Now that you have their attention.
 Your second step is to tell the goal of your presentation.
 The focus or the reason they are there to listen to you speak.
 Every sentence you speak should be positive and build rapport with the decision maker.

 Whatever you want your listening audience to experience tell them at the beginning.
-The better they understand how you will solve their problem the better chance you have at a successful presentation and gain new business.
+The better they understand how you will solve their problem the better chance you have at a successful presentation and gaining new business.

 Depending on the length of your presentation your audience may not remember the beginning of your speech.
 They may not even remember some of the points you stressed.
 What they will remember is how you made them feel.

-The Closing Of The Presentation
+The Closing of The Presentation

-A weak ending to a presentation may cause the listener to wonder why they waisted their time.
+A weak ending to a fantastic presentation may cause the listener to wonder why they wasted their time.

 What if you tell your listener that the ending of the presentation is near?

 Bringing It Altogether

 You have presented your information and are getting to the end.
 Make sure you summarize the top three or four points you wanted them to understand.

 Depending on the audience you present to, issuing a challenge can be a good idea.
-But before you do this read the body language of the buyer and see if they are open or closed to this idea.
+But before you do this, read the body language of the buyer and see if they are open or closed to this idea.